pi-hole/docker-pi-hole/README.md

 <!-- Delete above HTML and insert markdown for dockerhub : ![Pi-hole](https://pi-hole.github.io/graphics/Vortex/Vortex_with_text.png) -->

 ## Upgrade Notes

+- **Using Watchtower?
+See the [Note on Watchtower](#note-on-watchtower) at the bottom of this wiki**

+- You may run into issues running `2022.04` and later on `buster`-based host systems due to [a known issue with Seccomp](https://github.com/moby/moby/issues/40734).
+The first recommendation is to upgrade your host OS to `bullseye`, which includes a more up to date (and fixed) version of `libseccomp2`.
+ If you absolutley cannot do this, some users [have reported](https://github.com/pi-hole/docker-pi-hole/issues/1042#issuecomment-1086728157) success in updating `libseccomp2` via backports.
+You can try this workaround at your own risk

-As of `2022.04.01`, `CAP_NET_ADMIN` is only required if you are using Pi-hole as your DHCP server.
+- As of `2022.04.01`, setting `CAP_NET_ADMIN` is only required if you are using Pi-hole as your DHCP server.
 The container will only try to set caps that are explicitly granted (or natively available)

-In `2022.01` and later, the default `DNSMASQ_USER` has been changed to `pihole`, however this may cause issues on some systems such as Synology, see Issue [#963](https://github.com/pi-hole/docker-pi-hole/issues/963) for more information.
+- In `2022.01` and later, the default `DNSMASQ_USER` has been changed to `pihole`, however this may cause issues on some systems such as Synology, see Issue [#963](https://github.com/pi-hole/docker-pi-hole/issues/963) for more information.
  If the container wont start due to issues setting capabilities, set `DNSMASQ_USER` to `root` in your environment.

 ## Quick Start